Notre Dame Leprechaun: Tryouts

 Tryouts to become The Leprechaun take place over a monthlong process each spring.
 Prospect leprechauns are presented with several mental and physical challenges until the field is narrowed down to under ten finalists.
 During the final round of tryouts, each contestant must lead a 5-minute mock pep rally, answer questions during an interview with a local media personality, respond to a game situation, answer Notre Dame trivia, dance Notre Dame's version of the Irish Jig, and complete 50 pushups.
 A panel of judges then interviews each candidate in private before making the final decision.

 Despite popular belief, there are no strict requirements for becoming the leprechaun.
 Notre Dame students of any height are eligible to try out regardless of their ability to grow a beard.
 The overall "look" of candidates does weigh into the decision, however, and more often than not a young man with a chinstrap beard will be chosen.

+Lynette Wukie became the first female to portray the Leprechaun mascot at the University of Notre Dame in 2019, serving until 2021.
+Later, Kylee Kazenski became the first woman to perform the role specifically at a Notre Dame football game, doing so in 2023.